arun-dhanjal/hackathon-quiz-app/README.md

 Microsoft Copilot - For code queries and resolution of coding issues.

-[Am I Responsive?](http://ami.responsivedesign.is/) - To show the website image on a range of devices.
+[Am I Responsive?](http://ami.responsivedesign.is/) - To show the app image on a range of devices.

 - - -

 ## Deployment

-Github Pages was used to deploy the live website.
+Github Pages was used to deploy the live app.
 The instructions to achieve this are below:

 1. Log in to Github.
 2. Find the repository for this project: hackathon-quiz-app.